sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 }
 {% endhighlight %}

 Note that we're making the `Instigator` our ASC's avatar (the player's pawn) and the `Owner` our ASC's owner (which is usually the player state).
-This will be important when we implement our `AProjectile` class.
+This will be important when we implement our `Projectile` class.
 {: .notice--info}

 No, `CustomPreSpawnInitalization` is not a mistake; it's a typo in Unreal's source code.